Isle of Wight Guru

 Isle of Wight Camping - price comparison

-We looked at prices for an electric pitch for two adults and two children (aged 10 and 12) from August 7th - 14th 2022 (prices checked in October 2021).
-Obviously this is just one week, and so the results may well be different at different times of year.
+We looked at prices for an electric pitch for two adults and two children (aged 10 and 12) from August 2nd - 9th 2025 (prices checked in October 2024).
+Obviously, this is just one week, and so the results may well be different at different times of year.
 We looked at the cheapest option with electricity.
 We rounded to the nearest pound.

 We didn't search around for discount codes and special offers.
 Some campsites include a discount for members of clubs.
 We looked at the price for non-members where available.

-One final note...Whitecliff Bay Holiday Park used to offer camping and touring, but stopped for the 2022 season.
+One final note...Whitecliff Bay Holiday Park used to offer touring but stopped in 2022.
 I mention it as it was a popular site.

 The-Isle-of-Wight-Guru-Don't-Blame-Us-Disclaimer™ All the information on this website is correct, as far as we know, but please do check details directly - and please contact us if you find anything inaccurate.
 Here's our full disclaimer.